Hubs-Foundation/reticulum/guides/api.md

 | `write_rooms` | `createRoom`, `updateRoom` |

 Scopes, actions, and token types are expected to expand over time.

+## Write_Rooms
+The following parameters can be written to individual rooms on `createRoom` or `updateRoom`.
+`name` _str_ - The room name.
+`description` _str_ - A description of the room.
+`roomSize` _str_ - The number of non-admin participants allowed into the room from the lobby at any given time.
+`sceneId` _str_ - The seven character id of the scene hosted on the server.
+`sceneUrl` _str_ - A hosted asset to be used as the scene.
+Frequently used for specifying .glb files as scenes.
+`memberPermissions` _map_ - A map of the permissions non-admin participants should have in the room.
+  `spawnAndMoveMedia` _bool_ - Allow non-admin participants to spawn and move media.
+  `spawnCamera` _bool_ - Allow non-admin participants to spawn in-game cameras.
+  `spawnDrawing` _bool_ - Allow non-admin participants to draw with a pen.
+  `pinObjects` _bool_ - Allow non-admin participants to pin media to the room.
+  `spawnEmoji` _bool_ - Allow non-admin participants to spawn emoji.
+  `fly` _bool_ - Allow non-admin participants to toggle fly mode.
+  `voiceChat` _bool_ - Allow non-admin participants to use the voice chat.
+  `textChat` _bool_ - Allow non-admin participants to use the text chat.
+`user_data` _map_ - Arbitrary json data associated with this room

+See [room_types.ex](../lib/ret_web/schema/room_types.ex) for full GraphQL Schema.

 ## Examples
 Reticulum ships with [GraphiQL](https://github.com/graphql/graphiql/tree/main/packages/graphiql#graphiql), a graphical, interactive, in-browser GraphQL IDE that makes it easier to test and learn the API.
 It can be accessed by navigating to `<your_hubs_cloud_host>/api/v2_alpha/graphiql`.